markoAntonio1692/TTGO-SIM7000G-TRACCAR/README.md

 # TTGO-SIM7000G-TRACCAR
-Guide to connecto lilygo TTGO SIM7000G to Traccar Platform (open source Tracking and position platfom for vehicles)
+Guide to connect the lilygo TTGO SIM7000G to Traccar Platform (open source Tracking and position platfom for vehicles)

 ## 1. Introduction
 This project consists of linking the popular LILYGO SIM7000G cards to the Traccar Platform.
 The 7000G Modem has GSM/GPRS NBIOT and LTEM communication, in addition to having an integrated GPS modem, which makes it a perfect solution to develop solutions that involve real-time geopositioning.